step-security/slack-github-action/.github/resources/README.md

 ## Configuring different things

-### Updating the workflow

-The `develop.yml` file contains the workflow used for testing.
-Updates to these steps can be made to test various functionalities and edge cases.

-The same applies to test workflows in the `test.yml` file!
-However, some hope of keeping examples in the `README.md` similar to the tests could be neat.

 ### Changing secrets

 To use `${{ secrets.* }}` in the workflow, add more environment variable values